CharuGupta-eng/vsdOSPowerCalc/README.md

  First input is spice netlist.
 While executing script some more inputs are taken such as
    1. Name of Supply Voltage

-   2. Node name of Supply Voltage

-   3. For synchronous circuit time perod of clock and for asynchronous minimum time period among all input pulse.
+   2. For synchronous circuit time perod of clock and for asynchronous minimum time period among all input pulse.

-   4. User has to remove all non constant voltage sources from the netlist for leakage power.

 # Python Power tool with example
   1.First download or clone this repository.

                  git clone https://github.com/CharuGupta-eng/vsdOSPowerCalc

-  2.To see circuit diagrams of scheamtic, go to images and there are images of circuit by their names.
+  2. To see circuit diagrams input output waveform of scheamtic, go to images and there are images of input output waveform by their names.

   3. Save the netlist of the cicuit, model parameters file, ngspice and python code in the same folder.

-  4. To see how we download ngspice, python3 and other useful things which have to download please see below in Python Power Tool Usage
+  4. To see how we download ngspice, python3 and other useful things like PANDAS module which have to download please see below in Python Power          Tool Usage(Dependencies) section.
-     (Dependencies) section.
   ### NOTE: This tool work properly in PYTHON3.
 It sometime create problem in exexution in PYTHON2 so i recommend to use it in PYTHON3 only.

 # USE PYTHON SCRIPT TO FIND Average POWER

 1. To run code

-       $ python3 POW.py
-            or
+       $ python3 AVPOWER.py -i <enter .txt file name Or .cir file> -v <Name of supply Voltage> -t <Time period in seconds(clock or minimum time period among all inputs>
+       OR
-       chmod 777 POW.py
+       chmod 777 AVPOWER.py
-           ./POW.py

-2. Following window open in which you have to enter .txt file name Or .cir file name as I enter DFF_TG.cir file of DFF using transmission gate.
+       ./AVPOWER.py -i <enter .txt file name Or .cir file> -v <Name of supply Voltage> -t <Time period in seconds(clock or minimum time period among all inputs>

+      Example:

+        $ python3 AVPOWER.py -i DFF_TG.cir -v V_V20 -t 0.000002

 ### NOTE : .tran 1e-0  20e-6(end value according to you)  line must be present that means transition analysis.

                                                Python scipt